jansyk13/limython/README.md

 # Limython [![Build Status](https://travis-ci.org/jansyk13/limython.svg?branch=master)](https://travis-ci.org/jansyk13/limython)
-Repository containing source code for my diploma thesis at University of Economics, Prague.
-The topic is 'An Analysis of Potential Applications of Machine Learning in HTTP Load-balancing'.
-Repository contains Python and BASH wrappers for machine learning and simulating load balancing system.
-Full text of the thesis can be found in repository as well.
+The repository containing the source code for my diploma thesis at University of Economics, Prague.
+The topic is 'An Analysis of Potential Applications of Machine Learning in HTTP Load-balancing'. the repository contains Python and BASH wrappers for machine learning and simulating load balancing system. the full text of the thesis can be found in the repository as well.

 ## Guide
-Can be run as python script with several mandatory parameters(`limython.py`):<br />
+Can be run as python script with several mandatory parameters (`limython.py`):<br />
 `python src/limython.py -p=best-counter -l=100 -n=3 -k=2 -r=false`<br />
 To get baselines of data use `baseline.py` script:<br />
 `python src/baseline.py -n=3 -p=best-counter -k=10 -r=true -l=1000`<br />